mdsumner/utas_latex_thesis/README.md

-# University of Tasmania Mathematics Style File and Thesis Template for LaTeX2e

 ## Historical note

-*This material was previously available here:* http://staff.acecrc.org.au/~mdsumner/TCallaghan/

 In ca. 2004 Tim Callaghan very kindly provided a LaTeX2e template for a UTas thesis.
 The content here is a fairly faithful copy of his original.

+This material was previously available here: http://staff.acecrc.org.au/~mdsumner/TCallaghan/

 1. You can see the original summary file **utas_latex.html**, which is otherwise reproduced in this readme.